xmidt-org/talaria/README.md

 ## Summary
 Talaria is the [XMiDT websocket handler](https://xmidt.io/docs/introduction/overview/).
-In other words talaria is the [CPE](https://en.wikipedia.org/wiki/Customer-premises_equipment)/Device handler
+In other words, talaria is the [CPE](https://en.wikipedia.org/wiki/Customer-premises_equipment)/Device handler.

 ## Details